-There was a drab, lingering warmth to the November air, as though autumn had yawned and stretched its arms and settled down for a nap, refusing to make way for the stinging frosts of winter.
-A few skeletal leaves clung to the trees that arched over Magdalen Bridge.
-They rustled and sighed as a low breeze curled through the streets, sending ripples along the Cherwell and stippling the orange light that gleamed on its surface.
+There was a drab, lingering warmth to the November air, as though autumn had yawned and stretched its arms and settled down for a nap.
+A few skeletal leaves clung to the trees that arched over Magdalen Bridge, refusing to let go and make way for the stinging frosts of winter.
+They rustled and sighed as a low breeze curled through the streets, sending ripples along the Cherwell and stippling orange lamplight across its gleaming surface.

 The streets were quiet.
-Students huddled inside gated colleges and rented houses, cramming for exams and finishing essays.
+Students huddled inside gated colleges and rented houses, cramming for exams.
 Clouds hung heavy over the spires and rivers, hiding the stars and threatening rain.
 Locals tutted and drew their curtains and stayed at home.

 It would not rain, Maglor knew.